spring-attic/spring-roo/readme.txt

    cd $ROO_HOME/deployment-support
    mvn clean site site:deploy

-6. Create the final assembly ZIP (must happen *after* site built):
+6. Create the final assembly ZIP (must happen *after* site built).
+We run full tests here, even ensuring all the Maven artifacts used by user projects are available.
+This takes a lot of time, but it is very helpful for our users:

    cd $ROO_HOME/deployment-support
-   ./roo-deploy -c assembly (use -v for verbose logging)
+   ./roo-deploy -c assembly -Tv (-T means Maven tests with empty repo)

 7. Repeat the verification tests on the assembly ZIP (see above).
 See note below if coordinating a release with the STS team.